AdguardTeam/AdguardKnowledgeBase/11.vpn/030.adguard-vpn-for-ios/010.features-overview/docs.en.md

 * allows to bypass geo-blocking of some websites by hiding your location and changing your IP address
 * encrypts your traffic to protect your data from tracking

 The next advantage of AdGuard VPN for iOS is our own VPN protocol.
 It has two main benefits: comparing to other VPN protocols it is extremely hard to detect and it works stably even with a poor Internet connection.
-More about AdGuard VPN protocol you can read [here](link).
+You can read more about AdGuard VPN protocol [in this article](link).

 <a name="use"></a>